LASIK Eye Surgery

 The LASIK Procedure

 LASIK is an outpatient surgery.
-The procedure usually takes about 10 to 15 minutes to perform by an ophthalmologist (surgeon).
+The procedure typically takes 10 to 15 minutes to perform under the guidance of an ophthalmologist (surgeon).

 Each LASIK procedure is customized to meet the vision goals of each patient.
 The type of LASIK surgery will differ slightly for those with different vision challenges.